Customer Service Automation: Tips to Succeed and Mistakes to Avoid

 Call center automation technology helps reduce human errors.
 While people are great at empathizing with others, they aren’t able to match the accuracy and speed of automation when it comes to repetitive, tedious tasks like entering data into a case or crawling through thousands of knowledge base articles to find the correct one.
 If you’re leveraging contact center automation tools with AI and machine learning, these technologies actually get better and more accurate over time.
 This is due to their ability to learn from previous interactions, absorbing new information that changes their future behavior.

-There are two main ways in which customer service automation can future-proof your business: giving you the scale to handle massive volume spikes, like those seen, like those seen during the COVID-19 crisis in 2020, and allowing you to better engage with younger consumers.
+There are two main ways in which automating certain elements of customer service can future-proof your business: giving you the scale to handle massive volume spikes, like those seen, like those seen during the COVID-19 crisis in 2020, and allowing you to better engage with younger consumers.

 During the early weeks of the COVID-19 pandemic, call centers experienced unprecedented contact volumes as panicked consumers sought information – and asked a whole set of brand-new questions, like when toilet paper and hand sanitizer would be stocked again, what precautions were being taken against the virus, whether store locations were open, and so on.
 Without automation in place, there is simply no way to handle drastic fluctuations in volume.
 For example, companies that weren’t using customer service email automation during this time saw their backlogs grow to the hundreds of thousands of unread, unanswered customer emails.